49L/Taiko-Team-Festival/README.md

 - How close the sum of all map seedings of all players are to the expected value (how good a team is overall)
 - How close the sum of map seedings of all players are to the expected value on each map (how well-rounded the team is)

-A few more adjustments are made to ensure playability.
+A few more adjustments are made to ensure playability, including trying to reduce the difference in timezones within teams.
 Please read the code for more information on how it is actually implemented.

+This code was written for the most part by 49Leo.
+Thanks to Briesmas for helping with some parts of the code and Chupalika for providing the json file.